• Skip to primary navigation

 9. PIP = Pot-in-pot

 This method is used by many to cook multiple dishes at once or if you are cooking a small amount of food.
-For eg. Cooking meat or a curry in the main pot, while cooking rice in a oven safe or steel pot kept on a trivet.
+For example, cooking meat or curry in the main pot while cooking rice in an oven-safe or steel pot kept on a trivet.
 Many people have made 3 things at a time in the instant pot using stackable containers.
 See the post to cook rice with the PIP method.

 10. 5-5-5 method

 This is mainly used for cooking eggs.
-It means high pressure cooking for 5 minutes, then 5 minute natural pressure release and then 5 minutes ice bath.
+It means high-pressure cooking for 5 minutes, then 5 minutes of natural pressure release, and then 5 minutes of ice bath.

 People use different methods to cook the eggs based on their texture preference, 4-4-4 or 3-5-5.